JuniperPhoton/LockedCameraCaptureExtensionDemo/README.md

 > You are welcome to subscribe my [Substack](https://juniperphoton.substack.com/p/lockedcameracapture-extension-demo) for free to view more articles.

+The content of this article:

+1. The anatomy of your app
+2. How to debug the Capture Extension
+3. Prevent the extension from being killed
+4. Code sharing between main app & Capture Extension
+5. Scene Phase handling
+6. Store temporary files in the Capture Extension
+7. Lock device orientation
+8. Custom symbol image for ControlWidget

 ## The anatomy of your app

 The app that implements the `LockedCameraCapture` feature should at least contain 3 different parts: